CMTBC has developed a new standard of practice on consent. This proposed standard of practice contains:

 The College will consider all comments received before submitting the standard of practice to the CMTBC Board for final approval in November 2018.

 “The proposed consent standard helps RMTs understand their legal and professional obligations relating to consent and emphasizes patient-centred care,” says CMTBC Registrar and CEO Eric Wredenhagen.
 “While the Health Professions Act does not require the College to provide a public notice period for new standards of practice, CMTBC is releasing proposed standards to be transparent and consultative.”

 Standards of practice define:

-, the CMTBC Board may establish “standards, limits or conditions” for practice as part of its Bylaws.
-To date, standards of practice have been contained in .
-The proposed standard on consent is the second stand-alone standard of practice to be developed by the College, following the , which has been approved by the CMTBC Board and took effect on July 1, 2018.
+Under section 19 of the Health Professions Act, the CMTBC Board may establish “standards, limits or conditions” for practice as part of its Bylaws.
+To date, standards of practice have been contained in Schedule D of the CMTBC Bylaws.
+The proposed standard on consent is the second stand-alone standard of practice to be developed by the College, following the standard on boundaries, which has been approved by the CMTBC Board and took effect on July 1, 2018.